 Semrush gives you two built-in ways to build clusters, no extra plug-ins or spreadsheet gymnastics required.
 If you already use Semrush for audits or backlink checks, turning on clustering is basically flipping another switch inside the same dashboard.

 Keyword Manager crunches SERP overlap at scale, automatically bucketing thousands of terms into "Topical Groups."
 The separate Topic Research tool surfaces cards of subtopics, headlines, and questions, handy when you want both data and editorial angles.
+Together, the two modules form one of the best keyword clustering software packages available because they combine quantitative SERP data with editorial idea generation in a single subscription.

 Free users get one project with up to 10 keyword lists; bulk clustering is gated.
 Full access starts at $139.95 / month and unlocks unlimited lists plus the Content Outline Builder.